Manish-Shah-7974/SpaceX-Falcon-9-/README.md

 # SpaceX Falcon 9 Launch
-->Predicting whether the Falcon 9 first stage will land successfully or not.
-->Used Data Science methodologies to define and formulate real-world business problems
+->Predicting whether the Falcon 9 first stage will land successfully or not ->Used Data Science methodologies to define and formulate real-world business problems

  * Data Collection – SpaceX API , Web-Scraping